theodora-tech/scretcher/README.md

 * **Scrape portfolio companies data** (from the public page): `just scrape-portfolio-companies-data`.
 This will download the scraped data in jsonlines to the `./data` folder in this repo.
 * **Process and enrich the company data**: `just enrich-portfolio-data`

+## Test

+`just test`

+**Note** There is one failing test, because I discovered duplicates too late in the process.
+Hence why you should always test your data!

 # Outputs

 The resulting dataset is ouput as a gzipped jsonlines file in the `output/` folder in this repo.